-Table 27.
+Table 25.
 Audio Routing and Mixing Combinations

-AUDIO ROUTING COMBINATIONS VOLUME CONTROL SPEAKER CONTROL SWITCH AUDIO SOURCE(S) AUDIO OUT AUDIO ± OR VOL ± Center Music Speakers Music (Speakers and СВ Headsets CB (During reception or SETUP) headsets) Intercom Headsets Intercom (Only in SETUP) Intercom and music Intercom in the headsets Music in the speakers Music CB and music CB in the headsets Music in the speakers Music is muted during CB recption СВ Intercom and CB Both in the headsets (Music is MUTED during CB reception) CB On or rearward Music Speakers Music (Speakers) СВ Speakers CB (During reception or SETUP) Intercom Headsets Intercom (Only in SETUP) Intercom and music Intercom in the headsets.
+AUDIO ROUTING COMBINATIONS VOLUME CONTROL SPEAKER CONTROL SWITCH AUDIO SOURCE(S) AUDIO OUT AUDIO +/- OR VOL +/- On or rearward Music Speakers Music (Speakers) СВ Speakers CB (During reception or SETUP) Intercom Headsets Intercom (Only in SETUP) Intercom and music Intercom in the headsets.
 Music in the speakers.
 Music CB and music CB in the speakers (When squelch is broken) СВ Intercom and CB Intercom in the headsets (CB in the speakers MUTED during CB reception) СВ Music = Radio, CD player or auxiliary (AUX) audio source.